prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 ### How does MERN Stack work ?

 In a full-stack MERN application, the client layer(React application) which is accessible by the end users makes request for web pages.
 These requests go to the application server which is the logical layer.
-It determines what data/web-pages a client needs and makes request to database(database layer) for fetching those informtaion.
-Lastly the backend server(application layer) passes required data/web-pages to react application which renders the data on web-page for the clients.
+It determines what data/web-pages a client needs and makes request to database(database layer) for fetching this informtaion.
+Finally the backend server(application layer) passes required data/web-pages to React application which renders the data on web-page for the clients.

 Let's walk through a scenario to understand the working of MERN stack applications.